jbpawlik/my-first-webpage/README.md

 Any potential bugs are, at this time, unknown.
 Please contact the author if you happen to discover any.

 ### __License__
+This software is licensed under the MIT license.

+Copyright © 2021 James Benjamin Pawlik
 [MIT](https://en.wikipedia.org/wiki/MIT_License)

 ### __Contact Information__